Benedict Gross

-Benedict Hyman Gross is an American mathematician who is a professor at the University of California San Diego, the George Vasmer Leverett Professor of Mathematics Emeritus at Harvard University, and former Dean of Harvard College.
+Benedict Hyman Gross (born June 22, 1950) is an American mathematician who is a professor at the University of California, San Diego, the George Vasmer Leverett Professor of Mathematics Emeritus at Harvard University, and former Dean of Harvard College.

 He is known for his work in number theory, particularly the Gross–Zagier theorem on L-functions of elliptic curves, which he researched with Don Zagier.

-Education and Professional career
+Early life and education

+Born on June 22, 1950, in South Orange, New Jersey, Benedict moved with his family to Santa Monica, California, before returning to New Jersey.
+He attended West Orange High School, but transferred out after his freshman year.

 Gross graduated from The Pingry School, a leading independent school in New Jersey, in 1967 as the valedictorian.
 In 1971, he graduated Phi Beta Kappa from Harvard University.
 He then received an M.Sc. from Oxford University as a Marshall Scholar in 1974 before returning to Harvard and completing his Ph.D. in 1978, under John Tate.

 After holding faculty positions at Princeton University and Brown University, Gross became a tenured professor at Harvard in 1985 and remained there subsequently, as Dean of Harvard College from 2003 to 2007.